Cyperus maranguensis

 Cyperus maranguensis is a species of sedge that is native to parts of eastern Africa.
 This species was first identified by K.Schum, the first scientific description dating to 1895.
-The plant is also apart of the Cyperus genus.
+The plant is also a part of the Cyperus genus.

 Description

 The plant grows to a height of up to 1 m and has slender, grass-like leaves.
 It produces small, greenish-brown flowers in clusters at the top of the stem.
 C. maranguensis is often found growing in damp or marshy areas, such as along streams and rivers, and is often used as an ornamental plant in gardens.

 Taxonomy

 The species was first formally described by the botanist Karl Moritz Schumann in 1895 as a part of the work Die pflanzenwelt Ost-Afrikas und der nachbargebiete by Adilf Engler.

 Distribution

 Overall, C. maranguensis is considered by many in Kenya, Tanzania, Uganda, and Mozambique. to be valuable plant species with a range of uses and ecological benefits.